gawen/WireHub/README.md

 # WireHub

 WireHub (in a shell, *wh*) is a simple, small, peer-to-peer, decentralized, extensible VPN.
-It goes through NATs.
 It uses [WireGuard tunnels][wireguard] and provides distributed peer discovery & routing capabilities, NAT trasversal, extendable name resolving, ...

 It is written in C and Lua and is <10KLOC.